The Ladder Technique -- Quantum Groups: Main Result

 \section{Main Result}

-With the four steps needed to generalize \cite[Theorem~3.2]{ladder}, we now present the main result of the paper. \begin{theorem} Let $(\H,V,U)$ be a weak Kac system with duality arising from a regular LCQG $\G$, and moreover let $(A,\alpha), (B,\beta)$ be full $S$ and $\what{S}$-coactions respectively. \begin{enumerate}[label=(\alph*)] \item If $\alpha$ is maximal, there exist lattice isomorphisms Similarly if $\beta$ is maximal, there are lattice isomorphisms \item If $\alpha$ is normal, there exists a lattice isomorphism Similarly if $\beta$ is normal, there exists a lattice isomorphism \end{enumerate} \end{theorem}
+We now present the main result of the paper. \begin{theorem} Let $(\H,V,U)$ be a weak Kac system with full duality arising from a regular LCQG $\G$, and moreover let $(A,\alpha)$ be a full $S$-coaction. \begin{enumerate}[label=(\alph*)] \item If $\alpha$ is maximal, there exist lattice isomorphisms \item If $\alpha$ is normal, there exists a lattice isomorphism \end{enumerate} \end{theorem}

-\begin{proof} We present the proof for full $S$-coactions.
-The proof for full $\what S$-coaction is completely analogous. \begin{enumerate}[label=(\alph*)] \item First suppose that $\alpha$ is maximal.
-We have the following ladder diagram where the symbol $\sim$ denotes the Morita equivalences obtained from theorem \ref{thm2}.
-Now, we introduce the collections of $\alpha,\widehat{\alpha},\widehat{\widehat{\alpha}}$ and $\widehat{\widehat{\widehat{\alpha}}}$--invariant ideals associated to these crossed products along with the Rieffel bijections (restricted to the sub-lattice of coaction invariant ideals):